persalys/persalys/python/doc/examples/examples.rst

 4-1 Definition
 ''''''''''''''

-To perform a Min/Max study, choose **New design of experiments** in the context menu of the designs of experiments item in the study tree.
+To perform a Min/Max study, choose **Design of experiments** in the context menu of the probabilistic model item in the study tree.

 .. image:: contextual_menu_DOE.png
     :align: center